First, a poem

 I noticed that my new CD for one of the last decent labels, Origin Arts, which was founded by one of the last decent producers, John Bishop, is on amazon already.
 The cover isn't even done yet.
 Titled Songs for a New Century, it proclaims quite clearly that it is time for me to say goodbye to the 1900's.
 I can not write as I used to write, and I can not play as I used to play.
 My art is taking me elsewhere and making me.
 I am incapable of taking it elsewhere or making it.

-I was the flame, I was the wind, I was the rain.
-Now I am the willow that must withstand the flame, the wind, and the rain.
+I was the flame, I was the whirlwind, I was the rain in the desert, the coriolis storm.
+Now I am the willow that must withstand the flame, the wind, the rain and the storm.
 That is the prime difference between then and now.
 I was a musician, but now I am a pianist and so must learn about the piano again.
 I was a writer, but now I must become a poet - for if I am not, I will remain mute.

 My choice is to sing the song through my piano that I have heard since I was a child.
 It was muted so fiercely by unthinking adversaries over the years, but I chose to be within it, this jazz.
 I chose it, it chose me, it doesn't matter.
 It's part of me always.
 Now I have to let the child play.
 I no longer can even imagine doing things like I did them just a year ago.
 It's THAT radical.
 The music I hear is so different from what's on my earlier recordings.
 I can't listen to them.
 They're mad, they're brilliant, they're coarse.
 I love them.